wzyboy/vimrc/README.md

 vimrc
 =====

-Neomim configuration for my personal use.
+Neovim configuration for my personal use.